 You should have a pretty good idea as to whether you will hit your goals because you should know exactly where you are now and if it’s where you were aiming to be, at this time, when you first set your strategy.
 If you are where you should be then you’re on course to achieving your goals.
 If you aren’t then at least you know that and can see why and what needs to be done.
 If you don’t know…well that’s far worse than being behind plan because it implies that there is no plan or no way of monitoring progress against it.

-You’ll know if you downloaded 7-Steps to a successful Business or have been following me for a while, that to achieve your aims, you must have a well-planned, solid strategy.
+You’ll know if you have been following me for a while, that to achieve your aims, you must have a well-planned, solid strategy.
 Because it’s that, and the strategic framework that goes around it, that will tell you where you are now, where you should be now and hence if you’re on course to reach your destination.

 A good strategy is like a map and you should know exactly where you are on that map.
 When you set off on a long journey and use your satellite navigation system, you know the route and have an estimate of how long the journey will take.
 At any point on that journey your sat nav will tell you exactly where you are and what time it expects you to get to where its guiding you.